BrijanV/Teaching-and-MQP-lab/Tensile Stress Testing Machine/README.md

 - Configure parameters through the serial monitor or UI.
 - Power the system using a 24V DC supply.
 - Start the test and the machine will execute the motion profile according to the selected mode.
+- Watch the LED indicators to ensure safe operation and avoid unintended collisions.

 ---